mavi-server/mavi/README.md

-# server-generator
+# Blue Server
-Create an advanced server with only configuring one JSON file!
+Create an abstracted and extendible server from one JSON file!

 `Important`: This package needs too much way to go.
 Not recommended to use in production.
 I have plans to make this plugin more user friendly later, also i'm open to pull requests.